lindseygreenhill/Gov1347/demographics.md

 ![tab](Gov1347-master/figures/star_test.png)

-##### Discusion
+##### Discussion

 > - The first model includes polls taken three weeks out from the election for all states and predicts the Democrat popular vote
 > - The second model includes the same polls and demographic changes within states and predicts the Democrat popular vote
 > - The third model includes polls taken three weeks out from the election for all states and predicts the Republican vote share
-> - The adjusted $R^2$ values are high across all the models
+> - The adjusted R^2 values are high across all the models
 > - This is most likely because I am using polling data from three weeks from the election, and, and discussed in previous [posts](polls.md), polls become increasingly predictive over time
-> - Between the two Democrat models, the $R^2$ is slightly better in model #2, so I will continue to use the demographics model to predict the Democrat popular vote
+> - Between the two Democrat models, the R^2 is slightly better in model #2, so I will continue to use the demographics model to predict the Democrat popular vote

+### Model Selection: State vs. Pooled models

+Now that I've built a pooled model that incorporates demographics, it is worth checking how a pooled model performs vs. a model built off of individual state data.
+I compared the predictive abilities of these two different types of models using leave one out classification accuracy analysis.
+I ran this analysis for every state-year observation in the data.
+The graphic below shows the proportion of elections each model correctly predicted in each state.